IntersectMBO/cardano-node/doc/getting-started/install.md

 #### Build and install the node

-Build the node and CLI with `cabal`,
+Build the node and CLI with `cabal`:

     cabal build all

-Install the newly built node and CLI commands.
+Install the newly built node and CLI commands:

     cabal install all --bindir ~/.local/bin

 If this doesn't work, you can manually copy the executable files to the `~/.local/bin` directory.
-Replace the place holder <TAGGED VERSION> with your targeted version:
+Replace the place holder `<TAGGED VERSION>` with your targeted version:

     cp -p dist-newstyle/build/x86_64-linux/ghc-8.10.2/cardano-node-<TAGGED VERSION>/x/cardano-node/build/cardano-node/cardano-node ~/.local/bin/